Fate of Polish judge hangs in balance as panel deliberates

 The ruling party argues that it has sought to clean up a court system it characterizes as inefficient and corrupt.
 Party leaders say Tuleya, with his open criticism of its judicial overhaul, has acted as a political activist.

+“Let's call things by their name — this is a question of whether an honest judge can be put in handcuffs,” said Adam Bodnar, the country's human rights commissioner.
+“This is an issue unworthy of a European Union member state.”

-The European Union does not recognize the Disciplinary Chamber examining Tuleya's case as legally valid under EU law.
+The EU does not recognize the Disciplinary Chamber examining Tuleya's case as legally valid under EU law.
 The bloc's executive commission asked the EU's top court recently to rule on the matter.

-“An illegal Disciplinary Chamber might send a Polish judge Igor Tuleya to jail for doing his job,” Guy Verhofstadt, a leading member of the European Parliament, said Wednesday on Facebook.

-Urging the EU to act, Verhofstadt said he thinks the Polish government’s “destruction of the rule of law will continue until the EU puts a halt to it.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.